Visit Fine Woodworking

 5' - 1 1/2" pipe

 Hopefully, the hole has been already drilled in the intermediate shelf.
 If not, then drill a hole to accommodate the 3" reducer.
 The hole should only be big enough to allow the reducer to just slide through.
 Next, cut a short piece of pipe so that you're able to connect one of the sweeps to the reducer then put these pieces together (do not glue them at this time).
-Spin the sweep around so that you can measure the distance from the bottom to the center of the sweep then transfer this measurement to the back of the carcass and cut that hole.
+Spin the sweep around so that you can measure the distance from the bottom to the center of the sweep then transfer this measurement to the back of the carcase and cut that hole.
 Be sure it is only large enough so that the bell end of the remaining sweep can pass through.

 The next step is to provide piping for the suction from the fence and finally to the vacuum.
 In the picture (left), the sanitary 4-way tee has to be used because the turns are curved in the direction of the suction out, making it easy for debris to make the curves without getting lodged in the tee.
 The pipe sticking up from the tee allows a connection from the fence to help in the dust collection process.